renatodysouza/jstest/README.md

-# jstest
+# Javascript test
 test Js

 ### INTRO:
   All of the code written needs to be native javascript.

 ### TASK 1:
    Render the total user count in the renderUserCount div.